What is the patient journey?

 Here are some best practice considerations as you develop your patient journey mapping strategy:

-- Create a shared understanding throughout your health system of how your patients interact with your organisation, and you’ll know the roles and responsibilities of your different teams
+- Create a shared understanding throughout your health system of how your patients interact with your organization, and you’ll know the roles and responsibilities of your different teams

 - Design a unique patient journey based on multichannel, real-time feedback from the patient